Gratitude is like a muscle that can be exercised. It takes time to build.

 14. Reignite a Childhood Hobby

 Ryan played soccer growing up while Alex swam.
-It’s been fun teaching each other how to play each of our sports and play “coach” for awhile.
+It’s been fun teaching each other how to play each of our sports and play “coach” for a while.

 A trip down memory lane like this brings back feelings of appreciation for the sports we love and how we grew into the people we are today because of them.